vojto/spine.lawnchair/README.md

 ## About

-It store new key-value pair for each record.
+It stores new key-value pair for each record.
 Spine's default local storage implementation stores the whole collection in a key-value pair.

 Inspired by Spine's Ajax adapter and existing similiar [project](https://github.com/bryanchow/spine-lawnchair).